MayurPandhare/portgenix/README.md

-# 📌 PortGenix — Pinterest Style Portfolio & Inspiration Platform
+# 📌 Portgenix — Pinterest Style Portfolio & Inspiration Platform

 PortGenix is a modern full-stack Pinterest-inspired web application where users can upload, explore, save, and manage creative image posts in a beautiful responsive interface.